Key considerations when upgrading to android enterprise device management

 then, first and foremost, it’s a matter of selecting an alternative software provider/system and plan transition to a completely new system.

 Justifiably, there are a few directions a company may decide to pursue as they navigate the move from Windows to Android.
-Rugged Android devices have been available to purchase for some time, however what steps do YOU need to take to optimise your investment and transition to Android?
+Rugged Android devices have been available to purchase for some time,

 Initially, determine if your current enterprise mobility software vendor has kept pace with emerging technologies and already provide for Android capability within their current software.